govuk-one-login/mobile-wallet-tech-docs/architecture/rfc/00xx-credential-revocation.md

 The holder should use the public Status List API to get the status list referenced in the credential Referenced Token.
 The holder must use the correct URI and index from the credentials Referenced Token to fetch and then process the status list.
-The holder must perform the correct decoding and parsing of encoded Status List as mentioned in the [OAuth Status List RFC](https://www.ietf.org/archive/id/draft-ietf-oauth-status-list-06.html#name-correct-decoding-and-parsin).
+The holder must perform the correct decoding and parsing of encoded Status List as mentioned in the [Token Status List].
 The holder may cache the status list for the duration of the ttl provided by the Status List provider.
 Once expired the holder must get the latest Status List.